Career

 Besides training in coaching, I have a lot of experience in academia which generic executive / life coaches do not have.
 That is not to say these type of coaches cannot help you in other ways - each type of coach does something rather unique and different.
 I see many people without experience of ever having worked a full time permanent role in an academic institution setting up as academic coaches, which I find peculiar to say the least.
 There is a lot of tacit knowledge gained through long years of experience that outsiders will never possess and research does not necessarily convey.
 The unwritten rules, and how best to navigate them, is not taught on generic coaching courses.

-My work covers a gamut of things: helping with promotion forms, job applications, providing feedback and editing articles in preparation, book chapters, R&Rs.
-Advice on how to navigate difficult colleagues, or difficult situations.
-Advice on how to navigate your career.
-Help with grant applications.
+My work covers a gamut of things: it is focused on writing, becoming a consistent, productive and happy writer.
+It enables you to master academic writing techniques so there is more time for life.
+Various programmes tackle different and specific challenges, and the Membership provides holistic training with that elusive yet critical aspect of academic writing - accountability.
+Besides these programmes, I offer 1-1 coaching for some clients - to help with a specific paper, with writing a monograph, with promotion forms, job applications, and R&Rs.
+I provide career mentoring through the Elevate Programme.
+I help with drafting grant applications.
 I work with people who, for whatever reason, find writing a challenge for practical or emotional reasons.
 I help them to work out a way of writing that works for them.
 I provide accountability, I help with planning and organisation.
 I provide mentoring for more junior academics who through me, have access to all the tacit knowledge it took me 17 years to accumulate, so they don’t need to stumble around in the dark making bad decisions.
-I am a shortcut, a leg up, especially for those from non-traditional backgrounds whose parents were not academics themselves.
+I am a shortcut, a leg up.
 I am a safe space where you can admit the unsayable.
 There is little I have not heard.

 Coaching can be a short term intervention, or a long term partnership.
-Weekly, or intermittent.
-Ad hoc or a regularly scheduled conversation.
-I can provide a space to reflect, resources to use, or pragmatic editing of text.
+I can provide a space to reflect, resources to use, course materials to walk you through all manor of skills or pragmatic editing of text.
 We co-design our sessions so you can get exactly what you need.

 Why am I an Academic Coach?